platipodium/mossco-code/doc/reference_manual/src/recipes/r29_schism_with_mossco.markdown

 		export SCHISM_ESMF_DIR=$SCHISM_DIR/../esmf
 		export PARMETIS_DIR=$SCHISM_DIR/../trunk/src/ParMetis-3.1-Sep2010

-> On HPC systems, you can often load ParMETIS as a library with `module load ParMETIS`, you then have to set the path to this library in the environment variable `$PARMETIS_DIR`
+> On HPC systems, you can often load ParMETIS as a library with `module load ParMETIS`, you then have to set the path to this library in the environment variable `$PARMETIS_DIR`, e.g. on JUWELS

+		module load ParMETIS
+		export PARMETIS_DIR=/gpfs/software/juwels/stages/2019a/software/ParMETIS/4.0.3-ipsmpi-2019a/lib

 ## Download SCHISM